Does reverse engineering PCB mean anything to you?

 Improve the functionality of your PCB components, even with a new PCB design.

-In a case where your company doesn’t have the IP rights to specific product designs, you can build a clone.
-And your company won’t be infringing rights.
+If your company doesn’t have the IP rights to specific product designs, you can build a clone, and your company won’t be infringing rights.

 How?

-You can reproduce a brand-new product from a basic design via a reverse engineering.
+You can reproduce a brand-new product from a basic design via reverse engineering.

 Reverse engineering makes it possible for you to preserve outdated PCBs.
 And you can achieve it by doing the following: